-The Authority's outstanding debt related to its capital assets (e.g. building improvements) is less than the net book value of those assets by \$42,604,547; this was an increase of \$874,462 or 2 percent when compared to the previous fiscal year.
-Significant capital asset acquisitions include several cooling towers.
-The increase was due to capital asset additions and debt service payments offset by depreciation expenses.
+The Authority's outstanding debt related to its capital assets (e.g. building improvements) is less than the net book value of those assets by \$43,040,094; this was an increase of \$435,547 or 1 percent when compared to the previous fiscal year due to the refinancing of Stadium debt which lowered the Stadium's debt used to finance the acquisition of capital assets.
+Significant capital asset acquisitions include several cooling units and trucks.

-An additional portion of the Authority's net position of \$2,976,506 represents resources that are subject to external restrictions on how they may be used.
-This portion of net position is composed of Levy Capital for Arena Concessions projects and AEG Capital established when the Authority entered into contract with AEG for the management of the facilities.
+An additional portion of the Authority's net position of \$1,217,603 represents resources that are subject to external restrictions on how they may be used.
+This portion of net position is composed of Levy Capital for Arena Concessions projects and AEG Capital established when the Authority entered into a contract with AEG for the management of the facilities.
 The AEG Capital is to be used for capital improvements and capital equipment.